mouseandthebillionaire/RAGE/docs/Q3/README.md

 [^2]: **Westerkamp, “Soundwalking,” [https://www.hildegardwesterkamp.ca/writings/writingsby/?post_id=13&title=soundwalking](https://www.hildegardwesterkamp.ca/writings/writingsby/?post_id=13&title=soundwalking)**
 [^3]: Bethancourt, guided soundwalk for Firewatch and Red Dead Redemption 2
 [^4]: In particular, the possibility to think about Eno's ambient work (obviously) and also Paul Roquet's [Ambient Media](https://www.upress.umn.edu/9780816692460/ambient-media/), which I haven't referenced at all in this study but think about a great deal
+[^5]: Jaaniste, Approaching the Ambient
-[^5]: Niedderer, "Designing Mindful Interaction: The Category of Performative Object"
+[^6]: Niedderer, "Designing Mindful Interaction: The Category of Performative Object"
-[^6]: the *Coffeepot for Masochists* from the cover of Don Norman's "The Design of Everyday Things" is possibly the most famous example of this
+[^7]: the *Coffeepot for Masochists* from the cover of Don Norman's "The Design of Everyday Things" is possibly the most famous example of this
-[^7]: Djebarra et al., "Contemplative neuroaesthetics and architecture: A sensorimotor exploration"
+[^8]: Djebarra et al., "Contemplative neuroaesthetics and architecture: A sensorimotor exploration"
+[^9]: Schopenhauer, "The World as Will and Representation
-[^8]: Side note: I am realizing that all of these could possibly be framed with Soundwalks as the connecting tissue, in which case the format might be more of: element A is in games, here is how that is handled in Soundwalks, here is how it is handled in other disciplines, here is a series of experiments I made in reaction to this
+[^10]: Side note: I am realizing that all of these could possibly be framed with Soundwalks as the connecting tissue, in which case the format might be more of: element A is in games, here is how that is handled in Soundwalks, here is how it is handled in other disciplines, here is a series of experiments I made in reaction to this